Umbel convexity and the geometry of trees: Introduction

 \begin{theo} \cite{Tessera08} The compression rate of any equi-coarse embedding of $\{\bin{k}\}_{k\ge 1}$ into a $p$-uniformly convex Banach space satisfies \end{theo}

-The proof of Theorem \ref{thm:Tessera} is another variation of Bourgain's non-embeddability argument and relies on the fact that for any $q$-uniformly convex Banach space $\banX$ there exists a constant $C>0$ such that for all $k \ge 1$ and $f\colon \bin{2^k}\to \banX$, the following refinement of an inequality implicit in \cite{Bourgain86} holds
+The proof of Theorem \ref{thm:Tessera} is another variation of Bourgain's non-embeddability argument and relies on the fact that for any $p$-uniformly convex Banach space $\banX$ there exists a constant $C>0$ such that for all $k \ge 1$ and $f\colon \bin{2^k}\to \banX$, the following refinement of an inequality implicit in \cite{Bourgain86} holds

-Here, $\lip(f)$ is the Lipschitz constant of $f$ and $\cube{h}$ is the set of vertices of $\bin{2^k}$ whose height is exactly $h$.
+Here, $\lip(f)$ is the Lipschitz constant of $f$ and $\cube{h}$ is the set of vertices of $\bin{2^k}$ whose height is exactly $h$, or in other words, the vertex set of the binary tree is $\bin{2^k}:=\cup_{h=0}^{2^k} \cube{h}$ and the edge set consists of pairs of the form $\{\vep,(\vep,\delta)\}$ where $\vep \in \cube{h}$ for some $0 \leq h < 2^k$ and $\delta \in \cube{}$.
 In the Banach space setting and thanks to Theorem \ref{thm:MN-LNP}, Tessera's inequality \eqref{eq:q-tess} is implied by Markov $p$-convexity.
-Even though not readily apparent, inequality \eqref{eq:q-tess} also follows from Markov $p$-convexity in the purely metric setting, and in turn the compression rate for the binary trees is also valid when the embedding takes values into a Markov $q$-convex metric space.
+Even though not readily apparent, inequality \eqref{eq:q-tess} also follows from Markov $p$-convexity in the purely metric setting, and in turn the compression rate for the binary trees is also valid when the embedding takes values into a Markov $p$-convex metric space.
 We suspect this observation is known to experts and it is best seen when considering a deterministic inequality implied by Markov convexity.
 This fact will be properly justified in Section \ref{sec:relaxed-Markov} (cf. Remark \ref{rem:Tessera}) where we study certain relaxations of the Markov convexity inequality.